zdavatz/voice2graph/README.md

 # voice2graph
 Create a visual graph of your voice
 1. _Save Voice sample_ lets you edit the file name so the user can set a name for the sample.
+Timestamp has to be added when you click _Save_.
 2. _Record_ records the voice.
 3. _Stop_ stops the voice recording.
 The Record button turns into a Stop button after you push it.
 4. See the image of Voice2Graph for [landscape view](https://github.com/zdavatz/voice2graph/blob/master/images/landscape.png).